Who Is Adam Rye™?

 Glittergrit isn’t a stage name.
 It’s my creative heartbeat.

 It’s the part of me that survived the shame and came back louder, gayer, and covered in rhinestones.
-It’s the camp in survival.
-The punchline after the pain.
-The hymn that hits harder when you reclaim it for yourself.
+It’s the camp in survival, the punchline after the pain, and the hymn that hits harder when you reclaim it for yourself.

 As Adam Rye, I make queer country music, poetry, and multimedia art rooted in recovery, rage, and resilience.
-I’m part exvangelical bard, part DIY pop star, part dirt-road femme outlaw.
+I’m part exvangelical bard, part DIY pop star, and part dirt-road femme outlaw.
 I sing about scars like they’re sequins.
 I use my baritone voice with sparkle and defiance.
-I write about shame, sex, faith, bodies, joy, and revenge—with a wink and a gut punch.
+I write about shame, sex, faith, bodies, joy, and revenge, with a wink and a gut punch.

 You’re not.
 You’re magic.